javerinetan/Visual-Analytics-Project/README.md

 ## Feedback Recieved For Presentation
+- "Excellent visualization"
-- "Execllent Visulization"
+- Interactive design
 - Good teamwork and integration
-- Interactive design
-- Informative and suitable for our age group target
+- Informative and suitable for our age group audience
 - Best group presentation
-- Our work has been selected to be displayed and be use for open house
+- Our work was praised and been requested to be use for open house and orientation.
-- Teachers have also requested for our script to be shared
+- The teachers have also requested for our scripts to also be submitted
+- Overall execllent presentation.